kylepfurey/FureyEngine/README.md

 .\vcpkg integrate install
 .\vcpkg install opengl glew glm sdl2 sdl2-image sdl2-ttf sdl2-mixer sdl2-net box2d

+Ensure CMake runs with the following argument:

+-DCMAKE_TOOLCHAIN_FILE="C:/Users/USERNAME/vcpkg/scripts/buildsystems/vcpkg.cmake"

+Before you start development, open CMakeLists.txt and ensure USERNAME is set to your username on your machine.

+#Development
 Development in FureyEngine is simple:

 1. Inherit from the World class to create a world and spawn in actors.